-They spoke further, or perhaps it would be more accurate to say that they exchanged further inanities; Kiluron was in some way relieved when Prime Wezzix finally stood from his rather more substantial conversation with the Ebereen ambassador and announced that they had to retreat to the castle to make preparations for dinner.
+They spoke further, or perhaps it would be more accurate to say that they exchanged further inanities; Kiluron was relieved when Prime Wezzix finally stood from his rather more substantial conversation with the Ebereen ambassador and announced that they had to retreat to the castle to make preparations for dinner.
 As he strode away, Kiluron glanced once behind him, and caught Ihona staring at him fixedly, her eyes intent as if weighing him for something.
 Hoping she hadn’t noticed him catch her, Kiluron looked away and hurried after the Prime and Borivat.

 Chairs were pushed back, and a lean man with eyes that were almost yellow and a hatchet-like face opened the door, looking over Naleen.
 “Is there a problem, Miss?”

 “Deal the lady in,” the guardcaptain instructed, and a thickly muscled, mustached man did as instructed, tossing a handful of cards at Naleen.
 “I’m Guardcaptain Vere.
-These are my lieutenants: Oilon, Perfut, and Bruk.
+These are some of my lieutenants: Oilon, Perfut, and Bruk.
 The game is five pips down, and the ante is one bread roll.”

 Naleen blinked.
 “Bread roll?
 I’m afraid I didn’t bring any bread with me.”

 “Eh, there’s a basket over there.”
 Bruk jerked his thumb behind his head at a shelf on the wall.
 “We always order extra bread with the victuals to get us going.”